palantir/conjure/docs/spec/wire.md

   - the de-aliased return type is `binary`: servers must write the raw bytes as an octet-stream

 ### 3.3.
 Content-Type header
-Conjure servers must send a `Content-Type` header according to the endpoint's return type:
+Conjure servers must send a `Content-Type` header according to the endpoint's return value:

+  - if the endpoint returns [`204 No Content`](https://tools.ietf.org/html/rfc2616#section-10.2.5), servers must send no `Content-Type` header.
   - if the de-aliased return type is `binary`, servers must send `Content-Type: application/octet-stream`,
   - otherwise, servers must send `Content-Type: application/json`.